oliverwanyonyi/blog/Readme.md

 run npm install
 ```

-to configuring the mongodb
+to configure mongodb

 ```
-create a .dotenv file where
+create a .env file configure a
 MONGO_URL = `your mongo url`
 ```